 Every backup job session produces a new backup file in the target location.
 Backup files make up a backup chain.
 The backup chain can contain files of two types: full backups and incremental backups.

-- During the first backup job session, Veeam Agent for Microsoft Windows performs full backup.
-Veeam Agent for Microsoft Windows copies all data that you have chosen to back up (entire volumes and folders) and stores the resulting full backup file (VBK) in the target location.
+- During the first backup job session, Veeam Agent performs full backup.
+Veeam Agent copies all data that you have chosen to back up (entire volumes and folders) and stores the resulting full backup file (VBK) in the target location.
 The full backup takes significant time to complete and produces a large backup file: you have to copy the whole amount of data.

 To recover data to a specific restore point, you need a chain of backup files: a full backup file plus a set of incremental backup files following this full backup file.
 If some file from the backup chain is missing, you will not be able to roll back to the necessary state.
-For this reason, it is recommended that you do not delete separate backup files manually.
+For this reason, we recommend that you do not delete separate backup files manually.
 To learn more, see Deleting Backups.

 - Synthetic Full Backup